syncfusion/blazor-docs/src/documenteditor/document-editor/text-format.md

 # Working with Text Formatting

-Document editor supports several formatting options for text like bold, italic, font color, highlight color, and more.
+[`Blazor Document Editor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) supports several formatting options for text like bold, italic, font color, highlight color, and more.
 This section describes how to modify the formatting for selected text in detail.

 ## Bold